360CVGroup/.github/profile/README.md

 ## :wave: Who We Are

-This is the **Vision Engine Team** of 360 AI Research in computer vision and multimodal fields.
+This is the 360 AI Research, our mission is to **lead in tech innovations and deliver real-world values**.
 We focus on **"multimodal + cross-modal learning"** and **"large model + zero/few shot learning"**,
 conducting research in
 * :last_quarter_moon: Vision-Language cross-modal learning [paper](https://arxiv.org/abs/2205.03860), [data](https://zero.so.com)